mcapile/hero-pygame/README.md

 A simple but complete platformer game built with **PgZero**, fully compatible with strict educational project requirements.

-## 🎯 Project Requirements Covered

-✅ Platformer with side view
-✅ Hero and enemies with sprite animation (idle + walking)
-✅ Background music and sound effects (can be toggled)
-✅ Menu with Start Game, Toggle Sound, and Quit buttons
-✅ Enemies patrol in territory and can harm the hero
-✅ Hero jumps and is affected by gravity
-✅ Sprite collision logic (hero resets when touching enemies from the side)
-✅ Clear code with PEP8 naming in English
-✅ Code entirely original and bug-free

 ---

 ## 📦 Folder Structure